enPlace/react-Battleship/README.md

 ## Phase 1: Hunt for the ship
   <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The first thing that we might note about phase 1 as stated above is that when we play the game of battleship, we really don’t just fire randomly at a board.
 This is because, for one,  humans can’t really think in random patterns anyway, but even if we could, it wouldn't really be an effective strategy for finding a ship.
 I noticed this after building my first version of this algorithm, which carried out the hunting phase by firing at random coordinates at the board, and in playing against it I beat it easily almost every time. </p>

   <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I noticed that when I was hunting for a ship, instead of firing randomly at the board, I was distributing my shots more evenly across certain areas and thinking about what ships could fit in what spaces on the board.
-And this makes sense because I wouldn’t want to, for instance, fire into a single square coordinate surrounded by four occupied coordinates, because the smallest ship is two units in length (and would therefore be impossible to find a ship in such a square).
+And this makes sense because I wouldn’t want to, for instance, fire into a single square coordinate surrounded by four occupied coordinates, because the smallest ship is two units in length (and it would therefore be impossible to find a ship in such a square).
 Or if I were  looking for a ship that was four squares long, I would want to focus on the areas of the board that have space for that ship rather than indiscriminately firing at any empty square. </p>

 ### The Checkerboard Strategy